 About Me - The Short Version

-Nick Cross is a children’s writer, blogger and all-round techno-ninja.
-As well as writing full-length novels for 8-12 year-olds, he has had more than ten short pieces of short fiction published.
+Nick Cross is an award-winning children’s writer, illustrator, blogger and all-round techno-ninja.
+As well as writing full-length novels for children and teenagers, he has had more than ten short pieces of short fiction published.
 In 2010, Nick was a winner of the SCBWI Undiscovered Voices competition with his zombie horror comedy Back from the Dead, and in 2015 Nick was the honours winner of the SCBWI Magazine Merit Award for fiction.
 Nick also fulfils the role of Blog Network Editor for Words & Pictures magazine, and blogs for writers at Notes from the Slushpile.

 About Me - True Facts and Outrageous Lies

 As a children’s author, it’s important to know exactly when you decided you wanted to write for kids (I don’t know why, it just is!)
 Some authors will talk about creating their first novel while sitting on the potty, or writing The Hungry Gaymez in crayon on their nursery wall.
 For me, children’s writing came a lot later – at the age of 31.

 It was 2003, and the BBC News website was running a competition to find the next J.K.
 Rowling:

 Naturally, I was convinced that I was: